ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Kilted.md

 adding virtual obstacles on maps, dynamic objects simulation/highlighting, hiding some areas or sticking-out robot parts, sensors noise removal, blacking-out areas on maps, adding keep-out or maximum speed restricted areas on vector basis, synthetic testing purposes, and much more.

 To run Vector Object server a new `vector_object_server.launch.py` launch-file is being supplied.
-[Navigating with Vector Objects](../tutorials/docs/navigation2_with_vector_objects.md#navigating-with-vector-objects) tutorial explains how launch Vector Object server and navigate with vector objects added to raster costmaps.
+[Navigating with Vector Objects][navigating-with-vector-objects] tutorial explains how launch Vector Object server and navigate with vector objects added to raster costmaps.
-The information about Vector Object server parameters set-up could be found at [Vector Object Server](../configuration/packages/map_server/configuring-vector-object-server.md#vector-object-server) configuration guide.
+The information about Vector Object server parameters set-up could be found at [Vector Object Server][vector-object-server] configuration guide.

 ## Toggle collision monitor service and BT plugin